- Find your Mailbox and Room Assignment

 Student residents notify the resident assistant or resident director of their building or their area office, identifying the floor and specific room or area in that building where there is a problem (e.g., heat, lights, hot water).
 The address and telephone number of residence hall staff are posted in each building.
 Health and safety emergencies may be reported by dialing 911 and will be responded to immediately.
 Appropriate information is forwarded to the Physical Facilities Department for action.

 The resident assistant, resident director or area office notifies the Physical Facilities Department of the specific problem.
 The department will then notify the maintenance person in that building of the problem so it can be promptly addressed.

-It is imperative that this procedure be followed in order that the Residential Life Office and the Physical Facilities Department can track how the problem arose and how it was addressed.
+It is imperative that this procedure be followed in order for the Residential Life Office and the Physical Facilities Department to track how the problem arose and how it was addressed.

 b.
 Emergency work orders normally consist of more than a routine, minor repair problem in a residence hall or facility.
 An example of an emergency would be no heat, no hot water, etc. If these problems occur during the normal working hours during the work week, emergency work orders should be reported to the resident assistant, resident director or area office as earlier mentioned.
 Emergency work orders are handled ahead of other minor problems.

 If the emergency is diagnosed as too involved for the maintenance employee of that complex to handle, the maintenance person will notify the Physical Facilities Department, which will immediately dispatch additional qualified staff to deal with and resolve the problem.